NESCLiC/2019-02-15-tufts/index.md

   Show the workshop's schedule.
 Edit the items and times in the table to match your plans.
-You may also want to change 'Day 1' and 'Day 2' to be actual dates or days of the week.
+You may also want to change 'Day 1' and 'Day 2' to be actual dates or days of the week.{% endcomment %}
-{% endcomment %}

 <h2 id="schedule">Schedule</h2>